Green tea cupcakes

 A few drops of lemon juice : I sometimes cut corners by using 2 spoonfuls of good lemon curd instead – and reducing the sugar.

 Warm the oven at 180 degree Celsius.
 Oil and line 2 sandwich tins.
+Grate the carrots and apple.
 Mix all the dry ingredients in a big bowl.
 Add the oil, beaten eggs and vanilla.
-If the mix is on the dry side, add a little milk.
-It must be heavy but still moist.
+If the mix is on the dry side, add a little milk: It must nicely moist.